Celebrated (part ten)

 She hadn’t wanted to see him, trade Christmas cards with him, find out if he still had the folder with her college diploma (he did), invite him to her mother’s funeral…which pretty much had to have happened…

 Would she like him tracking her down?
 Would she want his apology?
 Probably not.
-He’d figured it before…she knew the whole time he was a fraud.
+She had known the whole time he was a fraud.

 “Yeah, Tom, this does me a lot of good.
 You’re sorry.
 So am I.”